cococry/leif/README.md

 # leif

-## Overview
+## Highlights

-Leif is a minimal and powerful immediate UI library/framework written in pure C. The library uses OpenGL for rendering interfaces.
-The focus of this library is to be performant, easy to use and [suckless](https://suckless.org/philosophy/).
-Leif uses batch rendering for displaying GPU accelerated user interfaces.
+Leif is UI in C/C++ made easy.
+The library is designed to be really easy to setup and provide maximal functionality.

-### stb-like library

-The Leif UI library is contained in only one C Source- and one C Header-file.
-This is done for providing the easiest possible way to work with Leif.
-But because the library has a few dependencies, it is prepackaged into a static library that the user can then link to.

-### Features

-Leif comes with a ton of customizablity options and theming.
-The Element Property System in Leif allows the user to create any UI that comes to mind.
-The library provides lots of UI elements like input fields, buttons text labels, images etc.

-The library provides a complete Div Container System out of the box with which the user can seperate different parts of the UI into contained fields.
-The user can scroll inside every div which creates lots of possiblities to create UI systems.

-In the backend, Leif uses a highly efficient batch renderer that can render textures, text and colored geometry in one batch.
-The rendering backend that the library ueses is OpenGL.
+All of that while retaining a consice and readable codebase.

+#### Theming & Styling support
+The library comes with a fully-featured property system where each UI element can be customized to your liking.
+Every visible part of your UI can be configured in no time.

+#### Exposed Rendering API
+Leif comes with a very performant inhouse batch renderer.
+The renderers drawing API is fully exposed to the user.
+This expands the scope of application of the library a lot as you can also utilize it for various non-UI components of your project.

+#### Exposed State
+The UI state of leif is nearly completly exposed to the user which, with the rendering system, makes it really easy to add new UI components client-side.

+#### Complete Input-Handling System
+The library contains an input subsystem that can be utilized by the user for various different tasks (eg. is_key_down, is_mouse_button_released, etc.) which makes development a whole lot easier.

 ### Dependencies